GithubSuki/mysukidocs/vendors/ordermanagement.md

 Order Completion of PayMaya and Bank Transfers Payment Type

-1. Assuming that the customer has made an Order with PayMaya and Bank Transfer as the mode of Payment,
+1. Assuming that the customer has made an Order with PayMaya, Bank Transfer or DragonPay as the mode of Payment,
-2. Those Orders will be tagged with "PayMaya" for PayMaya and "Bank to Bank" for Bank Transfers.
+2. Those Orders will be tagged with for PayMaya, Bank to Bank and DragonPay

 **To Manage PayMaya Orders**